Wacom-Developer/personal-knowledge-library/docs/knowledge/services/session.md

     :   Authentication key.
 The authentication key is used to identify an external user within private knowledge.

     `expired: bool`
-    :   Is the session expired.
+    :   Is the session expired?

     `expires_in: float`
-    :   Seconds until token is expired in seconds.
+    :   Seconds until the token is expired in seconds.

     `id: str`
     :   Unique session id, which will be the same for the same external user id, tenant,